rdeville/My_Dotfiles.Myrepos_Template/.config/mr/README.md

 # Documentation

-A more details documentation, with tutorials, is available at [MyRepos Online Documentation][myrepo_online_documentation].
+[Online Documentation][repo_online_doc] provide a more details documentation with tutorials.
 In this documentation is also provided methods to version your configuration files.

 **IMPORTANT !!**

-If, for any reason, the link to the [MyRepos Online Documentation][myrepo_online_documentation] is broken, you can generate the documention locally on your computer (since the documentation is jointly stored within the repository).
+If, for any reason, the link to the [Online Documentation][repo_online_doc] is broken, you can generate the documention locally on your computer (since the documentation is jointly stored within the repository).

 Assuming you have already installed required binaries and cloned the repo as described in [Software Requirements](#software-requirements), first got to the